FC Zimbru Chișinău in European football

-FC Zimbru is a Moldovan football club based in Botanica, Chișinău.
-They were the first Moldovan club to enter European competition, entering the UEFA Champions League in 1993.
+FC Zimbru is a Moldovan football club based in Botanica sector, Chișinău.
+They were the first Moldovan club to enter European competition, entering the UEFA Champions League in the season 1993–94.
 Since then, the club has competed in every UEFA-organised competition, with the exception of the now-defunct Intertoto Cup.

-Zimbru played their first European match on 18 August 1993 against Beitar from Jerusalem.
+Zimbru played their first European match on 18 August 1993 against Beitar Jerusalem.
 The match took place at Republican Stadium in Chișinău, ended in a 1–1 draw, with Radu Rebeja scoring the equalizer in front of 13,000 spectators.

 Midfielder Boris Cebotari holds the record for playing in the most European matches for Zimbru with 31 appearances while Victor Berco, Vadim Boreț and Sergiu Epureanu are the club's top scorers with five goals each.
-In total, Zimbru have appeared in 22 European competitions.
+In total, Zimbru have appeared in 23 European competitions.